LFP battery technology: why lithium iron phosphate is winning

 Toyota's upcoming "Popularisation" battery combines bipolar electrode technology with LFP chemistry to achieve 40% cost reduction and 20% increased energy density.
 This approach is expected to reach the residential market by 2026-2027.

-LFP battery costs have fallen dramatically as manufacturing scales up.
-The chemistry's advantages include:
+LFP battery costs have fallen sharply as manufacturing has scaled up.
+The chemistry's cost advantages include:

 - No cobalt: Eliminates expensive and ethically problematic cobalt sourcing